emacsway/emacsway.github.io/_sources/about/bibliography.txt

 Bibliography
 ============

-The list of literature read by me:
+The list of software literature read by me:

 * Architecture & Design: